Book cover art for Ikigai: The Japanese Secret to a Long and Happy Life

 Héctor García and Francesc Miralles

 An underwhelming survey.
-Could probably just have been a meaty article or a light Netflix documentary.
-An easy read, but it skipped across umpteen difficult topics in an order that made little sense.
 The concept of Ikigai itself can actually just be found in a succinct diagram on the back of the hardback, mostly voiding the point of the inside of the book anyway.

 Fundamental Principles